ssanmug/MechaCar_Statistical_Analysis/README.md

   * data type is numerical (safety rating is given from 1-5)

 _Data needed_:
-* Vechicle Crash Test database provided from the NHTSA
+* Data scraping from NHTSA website for safety rating for all models of MechaCar and of the competition